deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 Calling WS_32.recv()
 ---

-Let's revist where the call actually happens.
+Let's revisit where the call actually happens.
 In Immunity, select the __Enter expression to follow__ button, right under the __Window__ button at the top of the window:

 <img src="{{ site.url }}{{ site.baseurl }}/images/026.png" alt="">